 Preserving the Legacy

 It's not every day you're invited by a Corvette legend (I'd known Zora since childhood), to come sit with him at a car show in the summer of 1995; then he hands you a pen and says, "Richard, start signing your autograph."
 From that moment, the two photos directly below along with the following newspaper article, chronicle the event.
 Since this time, I've been on a mission from Zora and Harley.

 1951 Watkins Glen, NY -- The First Corvette Brainstorm

-Oddly, in the decades leading up to this 1998 article, nobody else had ever before discovered this significant vein in Corvette history, or, simply encapsulated all the facts together for people to easily understand where HJE got the idea.
+Oddly, in the decades leading up to this 1998 article, nobody else had discovered this significant vein in Corvette history, or, gone about encapsulating all the facts for people to easily understand.